Skip to contents

 Fields to extract from a full cff object.
 The value could be:

-• references: Extract all the entries of references key.
+• references: Extract all entries of the references key.

-See vignette("crosswalk", package = "cffr").
+See vignette("r-cff", package = "cffr").

 Value